microsoft/react-native-test-app/README.md

 ◉   Android
 ◉   iOS
 ◉   macOS
+◯   visionOS (Experimental)
 ◉   Windows
-✔ Where should we create the new project?? … sample
+✔ Where should we create the new project? … sample
 ```

 Install npm dependencies inside the new project folder: